-The vesting period under the Share Option Scheme is 3 years.
+The vesting period under the Share Option Scheme is not less than 12 months.

 (7) Exercise price for the Shares

 The exercise price of the Options granted under the Share Option Scheme shall be the higher of:

 - (i) the closing price of the Shares as stated in the Stock Exchange's daily quotations sheet on the date of grant, which must be a business day; and - (ii) the average closing price of the Shares as stated in the Stock Exchange's daily quotations sheets for the five business days immediately preceding the date of grant.